Adhering to a Higher Standard

-- CEPH does not accredit PhD programs.
-Our PhD in Public Health Sciences program, with its strong record of student research achievement/placement, is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+CEPH does not accredit PhD programs.
+Doctoral programs that apply for CEPH-accredited status are seeking this accreditation for the Doctor of Public Health (DrPH) degree.
+However, our PhD in Public Health Sciences program – with its strong record of student research achievement and placement – is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 As we progressed from affiliate school of public health status to accredited school status, all of the programs of the school were evaluated under the CEPH school accreditation rubric.